 Spring is the season for fresh peas, straight from the garden or farmer’s market.
-And this is one vegetable that you can safely share with your dog.
 Keeping in mind that fruits and vegetables aren’t necessary to a dog’s diet and should only be an occasional treat, there’s nothing wrong with adding some peas to your dog’s food or offering them as a treat.
-In fact, peas are often an ingredient in high-quality dog food.
+Peas are often included as an ingredient in commercial dog food.

 We’re talking about green peas, specifically: snow peas, sugar snap peas, and garden or English peas.
 You can feed your dog fresh, frozen, or thawed peas, but do not give him canned peas.
 Like many canned vegetables, canned peas typically have a lot of added sodium, which is harmful to dogs (and humans).